S-Law

 Questions Everyone Asks — And No One Asks the Lawyer

-Can I receive full payment if I was absent for less than ten days?
+Can I receive full pay if I was absent for fewer than ten days?

-What counts as an emergency situation where I can be absent?
+What counts as an emergency in which I may be absent?

-What to do if I already missed work and am unsure of my rights?
+What if I already missed work and am unsure of my rights?

-The first step is to check your agreements with your employer and consult a lawyer for legal advice.
+The first step is to review your agreements with your employer and consult a lawyer for legal advice.

-Can the employer require me to work during an emergency?
+Can my employer require me to work during an emergency?

 How can I protect myself in the future?

-Ensure you have clear agreements with your employer and are aware of your rights under the law.
+Make sure you have clear agreements with your employer and stay aware of your statutory rights.

-1. Ronit is an accountant in a private company and had to miss work due to movement restrictions.
-She is not eligible for full pay because she missed less than ten days.
+1. Ronit is an accountant at a private company who had to miss work because of movement restrictions.
+She is not entitled to compensation from the state because she was absent for fewer than ten days, and her employer did not commit to anything beyond the law.

-2. Yossi is a public sector employee who had to stay home during a war.
-He receives 100% of his salary even without working.
+2. Yossi is a government employee who had to stay home during the war.
+He receives up to 100% of his salary even without working.

-The first step you should take is to check your agreements with your employer about working conditions and pay during an emergency.
-If you ignore the situation, you might find yourself with significantly reduced pay and a lack of economic rights.
+The first step is to review your agreements with your employer on working conditions and pay during a state of emergency.
+If you ignore the situation, you may end up with significantly reduced pay and miss economic rights you are owed.

 Contact